fahdi/theme-my-login/readme.txt

 == Description ==

 This plugin themes the WordPress login, register, forgot password and profile pages to look like the rest of your website.
 It replaces the wp-login.php and profile.php by using a page template from your theme.

+To everybody who has been bearing with this plugin since the begining, thank you.
+I believe everything should be in well working order now.
+If you have any questions, comments or concerns, please contact me through my website listed here.

 == Installation ==